comcduarte/UserModule/README.md

 - User Module requires Midnet Module

 Add Database configuration
-- Requires model-primary-adapter-config in local.php
+- Requires user-model-primary-adapter-config in local.php.
+Use aliases if more than one module utilize the same database adapter.